HomeLatest NewsGovTechHyderabad Police deploys AI platform to monitor social media

 According to BCSSL, the system provides real-time alerts when it detects emerging narratives that authorities may consider concerning.
 It includes , which means software that attempts to determine whether public posts express positive, negative or neutral views on specific topics.

-The platform also features escalation mechanisms that flag certain for human review and can assist police in issuing official responses to discussions.
+The platform also features escalation mechanisms that flag certain for human review and can assist police in issuing official responses to online discussions.

 Advertisement